Transparency Disclosure โ€” We may receive a referral fee for products purchased through the links on our siteโ€ฆRead More.

 Importance of Sleep for Adolescents

-Not getting enough rest affects different parts of the brain, and one of the main portions of the brain that suffers from sleep deprivation is the amygdala8, which controls the fight-or-flight response.
-When the amygdala is impacted by sleep deprivation, research suggests this could make you more emotionally reactive and distracted.8
+Not getting enough rest affects different parts of the brain, and one of the main portions of the brain that suffers from sleep deprivation is the amygdala, which controls the fight-or-flight response.8 When the amygdala is impacted by sleep deprivation, research suggests this could make you more emotionally reactive and distracted.
+As a result, your teen may get frustrated or upset more easily.

-Teens experiencing sleep deprivation are more likely to take unnecessary and even dangerous risks like unsafe sex, risky driving, drugs, and alcohol.9
+Furthermore, teens experiencing sleep deprivation have an increased risk of depression and anxiety, and they are more likely to take unnecessary and even dangerous risks like unsafe sex, risky driving, drugs, and alcohol.9

 Biology